shashank1696/KC-Housing-Data/README.md

 # KC-Housing-Data
 Clustering Analysis of housing data by checking the other attributes using KMeans Algorithm

 ## Description
 k-means attempts to identify a user specified k(<N) number of clusters from a set of N d-dimensional real valued vectors.
 The algorithm proceeds by attempting to minimize the sum of squared distances from a cluster center, to the cluster members.
 The canonical algorithm proceeds in three phases:

 1) Initialise k random centroids (cluster centers);
-2) assign data points to nearest cluster according to distance metric (typically Euclidean distance);
+2) Assign data points to nearest cluster according to distance metric (typically Euclidean distance);
-3) update the centroids to the mean of the members of the cluster;
+3) Update the centroids to the mean of the members of the cluster;
-4) repeat steps 2 & 3 until the assignments from step 2 do not change.
+4) Repeat steps 2 & 3 until the assignments from step 2 do not change.

 The output of the algorithm is a cluster assignment for each data point, and a final level of "distortion".
 The algorithm does not produce a provably optimal solution, and initial cluster centers may cause the algorithm to get stuck in a locally optimum solution that is clearly sub-optimal.